Prices from £64.99

 Victoza is another UK licensed weight loss treatment for people with type-2 diabetes which is also administered via subcutaneous injection.

-While both injections contain the same active ingredient, liraglutide, the dosage of Victoza is lower than Saxenda.
+While both injections contain liraglutide, the dosage of Victoza is lower than Saxenda.

 Saxenda and Victoza must not be used together.
-You should speak to your doctor before using either Saxenda or Victoza as a weight loss aid.
+You should speak to your doctor before using either Saxenda or Victoza for weight loss.

-Saxenda starts working within 2 weeks of treatment at the recommended dose (3mg) and continues to work for 9 to 12 months.
+Saxenda for weight loss starts working within 2 weeks of treatment at the recommended dose (3mg) and continues to work for 9 to 12 months.

-It is important to keep taking Saxenda as prescribed in order for it to work.
+It is important to keep taking Saxenda as prescribed for it to work.

-In combination with Saxenda, exercising regularly and eating a healthy balanced diet can help you acheive your weight loss goals faster.
+In combination with Saxenda, exercising regularly and eating a healthy balanced diet can help you lose weight faster.

 Once you reach the recommended dosage (3mg every day), one Saxenda pen should last 6 days.

-You should discard your Saxenda pen 30 days after opening it, even if there is still solution in the pen.
+You should discard your Saxenda pen 30 days after opening it, even if there is still medicine in the pen.

 Yes, you can buy Saxenda online in the UK from registered pharmacies, such as Prescription Doctor.

-You will need to answer a couple of questions about your health in order for our online doctor to safely prescribe Saxenda.
-If your order is approved by our doctor before 3pm, our GPhC registered pharmacy will dispense and dispatch your item the same day, aimed for a next day delivery.
+You will need to answer a couple of questions regarding your current health condition for one of our online doctors to safely prescribe Saxenda.
+If your order is approved by one of our doctors before 3 pm, our UK registered pharmacy will dispense and dispatch your item the same day, for next-day discreet delivery.